 1. Offer them something (that’s not monetary).

 For example, offer your own teen a reward for getting involved with a fundraiser.
-This could be extending their curfew, giving them car privileges or letting them sleep in on the weekend.
-If you’re engaging teen volunteers, make sure they get something of value to them out of the experience.
+This could be extending their curfew, giving them car privileges, or letting them sleep in on the weekend.
+If you’re engaging teen volunteers, make sure they get something valuable from the experience.

 2. Ask them for social media help.